Deepamkochar/Google-Cybersecurity-Professional-Certificate-Portfolio/README.md

     Risk Management: Assessing risks, understanding threat models, and creating risk mitigation strategies.
     Security Monitoring and Auditing: Setting up and analyzing security logs for potential breaches.

-These projects serve as a practical showcase of the skills and concepts learned throughout the course.

 Projects in This Repository